-Our evaluation of the Directors' assessment of the Company's ability to continue to adopt the going concern basis of accounting included:
+Our evaluation of the Directors' assessment of the company's ability to continue to adopt the going concern basis of accounting included:

-- evaluating the Directors' updated risk assessment and considering whether it addressed relevant threats, including those presented by COVID-19, rising inflation, Russia's Invasion of Ukraine, and the subsequent economic uncertainty; - evaluating the Directors' assessment of potential operational impacts, considering their consistency with other available information and our understanding of the business and assessed the potential impact on the financial statements; - · reviewing the Directors' assessment of the Company's financial position in the context of its ability to meet future expected operating expenses and debt repayments, their assessment of liquidity as well as their review of the operational resilience of the Company and oversight of key third-party service providers; and - · assessing the implication of significant reductions in NAV as a result of market performance on the ongoing ability of the Company to operate.
+- · evaluating the Directors' updated risk assessment and considering whether it addressed relevant threats; - evaluating the Directors' assessment of potential operational impacts, considering their consistency with other available information and our understanding of the business and assessed the potential impact on the financial statements: - · reviewing the Directors' assessment of the Company's financial position in the context of its ability to meet future expected operating expenses and debt repayments, their assessment of liquidity as well as their review of the operational resilience of the Company and oversight of key third-party service providers; and - · assessing the implication of significant reductions in Net Asset Value (NAV) as a result of market performance on the ongoing ability of the Company to operate.

-Based on the work we have performed, we have not identified any material uncertainties relating to events or conditions that, individually or collectively, may cast significant doubt on the Company's ability to continue as a going concern for a period of at least twelve months from when the financial statements are authorised for issue.
+Based on the work we have performed, we have not identified any material uncertainties relating to events or conditions that, individually or collectively, may cast significant doubt on the company's ability to continue as a going concern for a period of at least twelve months from when the financial statements are authorised for issue.